bc-rmalyavc/themes-lib-core/README.md

 - `$account-gutter`—A general layout size.
 Multiples of this will be used for paddings.
 - `$account-font-size`—The base font size.

-Below is an example of what your theme's `pages/_account.scss` could look like.
-This example is setting custom variables, and main wrapping structure, along with page titles and section titles.
-Make sure you import this file before the module's component scss.
+Below is an example of how you could include core styles into your theme.
+This example is overriding some core variables and styles.

 ```
-// Variables
+// Variable Overrides
 $account-light-color: $input-background-color;
 $account-accent-color: $accent-color;
 $account-border-color: $border-color;